Week 4: Data Processing

 Polars

 Polars is a Rust-based DataFrame library with a Python API.
-It is fast, memory efficient, and uses lazy execution by default.
+It is fast, memory-efficient, and supports lazy execution via LazyFrame: operations are collected into a query plan and optimized before the data is processed.

 import polars as pl